tutor-web/tutorweb.usbimage/README.md

 You need to get a tarball of tutorweb content, and place it at ``twpreload/tutorweb.tar.bz2``.

+On first start you also need to run sync_all to populate the database, e.g:

+    sudo -ututorweb /srv/tutorweb.buildout/bin/sync_all

 # Building

 Run ``./build-image``.
 A ``eias.amd64.img`` will be created which can be flashed onto a bootable device.